Next-Gen App & Browser Testing Cloud

 CodeXGLUE (Code Execution and Language Understanding Evaluation) is an open-source AI testing tool and benchmark suite designed to evaluate the performance of AI models on a variety of code-related tasks.

-It includes over 14 datasets covering scenarios like code-code, code-text, and text-code transformations.
+It includes 14 datasets across 10 tasks covering scenarios like code-code, code-text, and text-code transformations.
 Baseline models such as CodeBERT, CodeGPT, and Encoder-Decoder architectures are provided to help researchers get started.

 Key features: